 If we redeem the notes pursuant to the special mandatory redemption provisions, you may not obtain your expected return on the notes and may not be able to reinvest the proceeds from such special mandatory redemption in an investment that results in a comparable return.
 In addition, as a result of the special mandatory redemption provisions of the notes, the trading prices of the notes between the date of issuance and the consummation of the Acquisitions may not reflect the financial results of our business or macroeconomic factors and may be limited based on the special mandatory redemption price.
-You will have no rights under the special mandatory redemption provisions, we experience any changes (including any material changes) in our business or financial condition, or if the terms of the Purchase Agreements change in any way that is not materially adverse to the holders of the notes.
+You will have no rights under the special mandatory redemption provisions if the Acquisitions close, nor will you have any right to require us to repurchase your notes if, between the closing of this offering and the closing of the Acquisitions, we experience any changes (including any material changes) in our business or financial condition, or if the terms of the Purchase Agreements change in any way that is not materially adverse to the holders of the notes.